2020 Citi Simplicity Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Citi is a WalletHub partner.

 The Verdict: The Citi Simplicity® Card - No Late Fees Ever is a very good 0% credit card for people with good credit.
-Citi Simplicity offers 0% for 21 months on balance transfers, 0% for 12 months on new purchases and has a $0 annual fee.
-The interest-free period that the Simplicity Card provides for balance transfers is eight months longer than average.
+Citi Simplicity offers intro rates of 0% for 18 months on balance transfers, 0% for 18 months on new purchases and has a $0 annual fee.
+The interest-free period that the Simplicity Card provides for balance transfers is five months longer than average.
 That gives you plenty of time to pay off credit card debt without it getting more and more expensive along the way.

 Finally, it’s important to note what Citi Simplicity most is not: a rewards card.
 It does not offer points, miles or cash back on purchases, so you shouldn’t use it to buy things you can pay for in full by the due date.
 We therefore recommend it as part of an Island Approach to credit-card use.

 You can find more details about what Citi Simplicity does and does not bring to the table below.

 - 0% for 18 months on Balance Transfers: If you want as long as possible to pay off a balance transfer without interest, Citi Simplicity is the answer.
 Its interest-free period dwarfs the 0% for 13 months offered by the average balance transfer credit card.

 - 0% for 18 months on New Purchases: This intro rate is longer than the 11 months average offered for a 0% credit card.
 So it could help you save, but it’s not what makes Citi Simplicity elite.